Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 ## UX

 This site is designed to provide useful tourist information about Miyagi Prefecture where I come from.
-This site may be reflected by my own personal experience but yet the goal of this site is to achieve an interactive and responsive website that users can easily navigate themselves across the site.
+It may be reflected by my own personal experience but yet the goal of this site is to achieve an interactive and responsive website that users can easily navigate themselves across the site.
-The users can be redirected to external website for more details for their choice of activities or attractions.
+The users can be redirected to external website for more details for their choice of activities.

 ### Site owner’s goals